krachzack/atolla/protocol/doc/Atolla Protocol.md

 message can ever be larger than 65535 of payload plus 3 bytes of header and 2 bytes of payload length, yielding 65540 bytes.

-Since the length of a message is encoded within the message, multiple independent can be sent in the same block of memory.
+Since the length of a message is encoded within the received memory block, multiple independent messages can be sent in the same block of memory.
 E.g. one UDP datagram may hold multiple messages.
 This also makes sending messages through a streaming connection possible.